colinhalebrown/Flight-Tracker/README.md

 [Full list](https://en.wikipedia.org/wiki/List_of_airline_codes)

 After You have put in your airline code input how often you want it to check the status of the flight in minutes.
 If you want it to only check once input 0.
 If you input a number greater than 0 press escape to end the program.
-Follow the next promts to have it send you text notifications. it will start by asking for your Account SID and Account authentication token I recommend copy and pasting these values (they tend to be long AF).
+Follow the next prompts to have it send you text notifications. it will start by asking for your Account SID and Account authentication token I recommend copying and pasting these values (they tend to be long AF).
 To complete the setup of the program just input the twilio number and the number you wish to send notifications to.
 When inputing these numbers _don't_ add hyphens, spaces or parentheses however a +1 infront of the number is fine.

 ![examaple flight ASA-123 comleted](https://github.com/colinhalebrown/Flight-Tracker/blob/master/images/asa-123(2).PNG)

 # Common Errors
-* If the flight ICAO code or flight number is not accociated with an actual flight it will check and give a large error code every few invterval.
+* If the flight ICAO code or flight number is not accociated with an actual flight it will check and give a large error code every few intervals.
 * invalid or incorrect twilio information is given.
+Incomplete
 * The twilio or cell number given are given with other characters, spaces, hyphens, parentheses ect.